 Our policy is to provide only one dental, vision, or hearing service per patient per day in order to meet as much demand for them as possible.
 Most patients can receive a medical and dental, vision, or hearing service in the same day.
 You are more than welcome to stand in line for a second wristband for dental, vision, or hearing service the following day after you have received care the first day you visit the clinic.
 However, you will have to wait until 4:00 PM to receive a wristband for the next day.

 Do veterans get priority?

 Yes.
-Priority service for veterans will be given throughout the weekend.
-Service will begin at 6:00 AM on each clinic day.
-Please arrive early to avoid disappointment.
-Indicate that you are a veteran to the volunteers and bring a copy of your DD-214 or military, reserve or VA ID card.
+Veterans receive priority entrance to the clinic.
+Service will begin at 7:00 AM on each clinic day.
+Please arrive by 11:00 am to avoid disappointment.
+Veterans do NOT have to wait in line for a wristband the day before.
+Veterans can receive services on the same day they visit the clinic.
+Please look for the “Veterans Line Starts Here” sign when you arrive.
+Indicate that you are a veteran and bring a copy of your DD-214 or military, reserve or VA ID card or California driver’s license/ID card that has the military designation.
 Service is not limited to those with an honorable discharge status.

 Active members and veterans of the U.S Army, Navy, Marine Corps, Air Force, Coast Guard, National Guard, Reserve and their families will receive this service.

 Are there any restrictions on who can receive service?

 No. California CareForce does not have any restrictions on our services based on income, residency, immigration status, employment or any other restrictions.

 No. We will not check your insurance and having insurance does not make you ineligible to receive our services.